awesome-selfhosted/awesome-selfhosted/README.md

 - [Full-Text RSS](https://fivefilters.org/content-only) - Extract article content from news sites and blogs and convert RSS feeds that contain only extracts of stories to full-text feeds.
 Developed by FiveFilters.org. ([Source Code](https://bitbucket.org/fivefilters/full-text-rss)) `GPL-3.0` `PHP`
 - [Goeland](https://github.com/slurdge/goeland) - Reads RSS/Atom feeds and filter/digest them to create beautiful emails. `MIT` `Go`
 - [PolitePol](https://github.com/taroved/pol) - Online tool for creation of RSS feeds for any web page. ([Demo](http://politepol.com)) `MIT` `Python`
-- [RSS Fulltext Proxy](https://github.com/Kombustor/rss-fulltext-proxy) - Mirrors RSS feeds to return the full content of the items, extracted from the website. `MIT` `NodeJS`
+- [RSS Fulltext Proxy](https://github.com/Kombustor/rss-fulltext-proxy) - Mirrors RSS feeds to return the full content of the items, extracted from the website. `MIT` `Nodejs`
 - [RSS Merger](https://github.com/taophp/rss-merger) - PHP script which will take multiple RSS / Atom feeds as input and merge them into a single RSS feed. `GPL-2.0` `PHP`
 - [RSS-Bridge](https://github.com/RSS-Bridge/rss-bridge) - rss-bridge is a PHP project capable of generating ATOM feeds for websites which don't have one. `Unlicense` `PHP`
 - [RSS2EMail](https://github.com/rss2email/rss2email) - Fetches RSS/Atom-feeds and pushes new Content to any email-receiver, supports OPML. `GPL-2.0` `Python`